Ormars rímur: Ormars þáttur Framarssonar

+Samples

+Ríma I

+The following sample covers the introduction of the poem's hero Ormarr and the arrival of his antagonist Bjarkmarr.

+Ríma II

 The following sample is from the dialogue between Ormarr and his dead father, Hringr, from ríma II.
 The passage corresponds to the famous poem Hervararkviða in Heiðreks saga, a probable source for Ormars rímur, in which Hervör asks her dead father Angantýr for the sword Tyrfingr.